DKFZ-ODCF/IndelCallingWorkflow/README.md

 TBD

-# Changelist
+# Changes

 ## General Remarks

-Changes in the TiNDA and no-control functionalities do not trigger a major version bump.
+Note that changes in the no-control functionalities do not trigger a major version bump.

 The currently supported branches are 3 (master), 2.4.1, 2.2, 2.0.0-1, and 1.2.177.
 Unfortunately, the results from these branches are not compatible with each other.
 For larger studies you may want to use only versions that produce comparable results.

 Note that only on `master` new features are implemented, so the other branches are only for bugfixes.

-## Change-Log
+## Changelist

 * Version update to 3.1.1